 Similarly, Batect doesn't replace your CI infrastructure.
-Instead, use your existing CI tool and have it run Batect
+Instead, use your existing CI tool and have it run Batect.

 Every application has a build environment - the tools and configuration needed to take the source code and produce an artefact ready for use.

 However, setting this up can be time-consuming and frustrating.
 Too often new team members' first experience on a project is a few days working out which tools they need to install, and another few days of then discovering the magic combination of tool versions that will happily coexist.
 And as the application evolves and changes over time, maintaining and updating this environment across all developers' machines and CI agents can be incredibly painful.

 Similarly, most applications have external dependencies - for example, other services, databases, caches, credential storage systems... the list is endless.
 Because of this, we would like to run integration, component or journey tests where the application itself (or some part of it) interacts with these external dependencies in a controlled, isolated environment.

-In some cases, we'd like to use a real instance of it (eg. a running Postgres instance), and in other cases, we'd like to use a fake (eg. a fake implementation of a downstream service).
+In some cases, we'd like to use a real instance of a dependency (eg. a running Postgres instance), and in other cases, we'd like to use a fake (eg. a fake implementation of a downstream service).
 Either way, installing, configuring and managing all these dependencies takes a lot of work, and making sure they're in a known state before a test run is key to reducing test flakiness.
-Add in networking gremlins, different operating systems, personal preferences, built-up cruft and manual configuration and you end up with an enormous number of variables that lead to a huge amount of wasted time spent debugging issues that are entirely preventable.
+Add in networking gremlins, different operating systems, personal preferences, built-up cruft and manual configuration, and you end up with an enormous number of variables that lead to a huge amount of wasted time spent debugging issues that are entirely preventable.